Durable Human (2 book series)

 Astronomical Rise in Autism Incidence

-According to the U.S. Centers for Disease Control, in 1975—when VCRs first came on scene—only one in 5,000 children in the U.S. was reported to have ASD.
-But by 2016, video on demand had become ubiquitous and the incidence of ASD had risen to one child in 68.
-The CDC now estimates the rate is 1 child in every 44.
+According to the U.S. Centers for Disease Control, in 1975—when VCRs first came on scene—only one in 5,000 children in the U.S. had Autism Spectrum Disorder.
+By 2016, as video on demand had become ubiquitous, the incidence of ASD had risen to one child in 68.

 Until very recently, “AV (audio-visual) exposure in infancy has been overlooked” as a risk factor for autism, according to research ophthalmologist Karen Frankel Heffler of Drexel University College of Medicine.
-As she writes in the journal Medical Hypotheses, “There has been an explosion in viewing opportunities for infants over the past 25 years, which parallels the rise in autism.”

 “Attention in the vulnerable infant is drawn away from healthy social interactions toward TV, computer screens, and electronic toys,” according to Heffler.

-In early 2020, JAMA Pediatrics published an analysis that Heffler co-authored which found that babies who viewed TV and videos at age one had a slightly greater chance of displaying autistic-like symptoms than non-TV watching babies by the age of two.
-Conversely, the study found, “Less screen exposure and more parent-child play at 12 months of age were associated with fewer ASD-like symptoms at 2 years of age.”
+In early 2020, JAMA Pediatrics published an analysis Heffler co-authored finding that babies who viewed TV and videos at age one had a slightly greater chance of displaying autistic-like symptoms than non-TV watching babies by the age of two.

 At the first-ever Children’s Screen Time Action Network conference, I happened to meet Dr. Heffler’s research associate, Lori Frome, M.Ed.
-Frome is an autism treatment specialist who discovered, also by chance, that the symptoms in one of her young patients who had been diagnosed with ASD disappeared after her screen exposure was curtailed.

 Screen media has a “very addictive power,” says Dr. Ducanda.
 “Little by little the child can no longer do without and demands it more and more.
 If the parents try and withdraw him, he can go into a real meltdown.”